 First up is Metabase.
 Metabase is not only one of the best data visualization tools available today, it's also our personal recommendation for most companies.
 This is primarily based on Metabase's flexibility.
 It can be as complex or as simple as you need it to be, and it can switch between the two at a moment's notice.

 This means that everyone on your team, from your CEO to your customer support staff to your tech-savvy researchers, can dig up the data they need in no time.
 It works with a wide variety of databases, including Amazon Redshift, Google BigQuery, PostgreSQL and Snowflake.

-It’s also open-source and includes a generous free plan that suffices for most companies to visualize their data in a nice and intuitive way.
-On top of that, it’s designed in a thoughtful and minimalistic manner and it’s packed with user-friendly features that allow people who aren’t familiar with SQL to build dashboards and reports without it.
+It’s also open-source and includes a generous free plan that suffices for most companies to visualize their data in an effective and intuitive way.
+On top of that, its design is thoughtful and minimalistic, and it’s packed with user-friendly features that allow people who aren’t familiar with SQL to build dashboards and reports without it.

 Looker is another extremely popular option among start-ups, scale-ups and larger companies.
 It’s mainly loved for its great customization capabilities, library of visualizations, ease of use and large number of integrations with big data platforms and databases.

 It also offers analytics code blocks with SQL patterns that are customizable to your specific needs.
 On top of that, embedded in the experience is an easy link-sharing capability that makes collaborating with teams simple and straightforward.